Daughter taxa (time control age-window is: 0-800Ma)![]() | ||||

 Notes: Lower Eocene Zone E7 (Olsson and others, 2006) to Miocene Zone M13.
 The youngest recorded species attributed to Paragloborotalia is P. continuosa.

-Last occurrence (top): in upper part of Messinian Stage (58% up, 6.1Ma, in Messinian stage).
-Data source: Total of range of species in this database
+Last occurrence (top): at top of M13 zone (100% up, 6.1Ma, in Messinian stage).
+Data source: Total of ranges of the species in this database

-First occurrence (base): at base of Ypresian Stage (0% up, 56Ma, in Ypresian stage).
-Data source: Total of range of species in this database
+First occurrence (base): within E1 zone (55.81-55.96Ma, base in Ypresian stage).
+Data source: Total of ranges of species in this database

 Plot of occurrence data: